-This pea salad recipe hails from a new (to me) cookbook Dining In by Alison Roman.
-My savvy blog communications manager, Caitlin, sent it to me for the clear reason of “you must have it,” and she was SO RIGHT.
+This lentil pea salad recipe hails from a new (to me) cookbook Dining In by Alison Roman.

 In addition to the Salted Chocolate Chunk Shortbread Cookies that broke the internet back when the book first came out (if you haven’t tried them, you must!), I’ve cooked three recipes from this cookbook in the span of a week, and none disappoint.

-Like this pea salad, the recipes are elevated enough to be something I could find in a restaurant, but none have been overly fussy or difficult.
+Like this warm salad, the recipes are elevated enough to be something I could find in a restaurant, but none have been overly fussy or difficult.
 My kind of meal!

-This pea salad will leave you feeling accomplished.
+This recip will leave you feeling accomplished.
 Here are a few of my favorite ways to serve it and to enjoy the leftovers too.